MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-cloud-discovery.md

 # required metadata

 title: Troubleshooting Cloud Discovery errors in Cloud App Security | Microsoft Docs
-description: This topic provides a list of Cloud Discovery frequent errors and resolution recommendations for each.
+description: This article provides a list of Cloud Discovery frequent errors and resolution recommendations for each.
 keywords:
 author: rkarlin
 ms.author: rkarlin